 Sauté the bacon in a large Dutch oven until it’s done but not crispy.

+Remove bacon from the pot with a slotted spoon and save it on a plate.
 Add the green beans to the pot and stir the beans until they are well coated with the bacon grease.

-Then add the bacon back into the pot with the green beans.
+Add the bacon back into the pot with the green beans.

 Add the stock and seasonings and bring to a boil.
 Once the beans are boiling, turn down to medium-low and keep to a low simmer.